CollectiveKV: Decoupling and Sharing Collaborative Information in Sequential Recommendation: Experiments

 \subsection{Models, Datasets and Metrics}

 \textbf{Models.} To comprehensively evaluate the effectiveness of our proposed KV sharing strategy, we consider both target-attention-based and self-attention-based recommendation models.
 Specifically, we select four representative models built upon the target attention paradigm: SIM \cite{SIM}, SDIM \cite{SDIM}, ETA \cite{ETA}, and TWIN \cite{TWIN}.
 In addition, we reproduce HSTU \cite{HSTU}, a self-attention-based model that has recently introduced the KV cache mechanism into recommendation.
+The implementations of the above baseline models and the corresponding experimental pipeline largely reuse the existing FuxiCTR codebase and experimental setups from prior work \cite{BARS,BARS-CTR}.

 \textbf{Datasets.} We evaluate our method on three long-sequence CTR prediction datasets.
 Specifically, we use MicroVideo \cite{Microvideo}, a widely adopted benchmark dataset for short-video recommendation; KuaiVideo, which originates from the Kuaishou competition at ChinaMM 2018 and contains rich user–video interaction sequences; and EBNeRD-Small \cite{ebnerd}, a Danish news recommendation dataset.
 These datasets are characterized by long user behavior histories, which make them suitable for evaluating the efficiency and effectiveness of KV caching strategies.
+Moreover, the dataset splitting strategy and configuration settings follow the protocol introduced in LAIN \cite{LAIN}.

 \textbf{Metrics.} We adopt three widely used evaluation metrics: AUC, GAUC, and Logloss.
 In addition, we introduce the Compression Rate (CR) to assess the efficiency of KV cache compression, defined as the ratio between the reduced KV cache size and the original one.
 Note that the CollectiveKV cache includes two parts: the global KV indices and the user-specific KV.